 - i) Prior to leaving the site, stormwater runoff shall pass through a sediment pond or sediment trap, or other appropriate BMPs. - ii) Properties adjacent to the project site shall be protected from sediment deposition. - iii) Sediment ponds and traps, perimeter dikes, sediment barriers, and other BMPs intended to trap sediment on site shall be constructed as a first step in grading.
 These BMPs shall be functional before other land disturbing activities take place.
 Earthen structures used for sediment control such as dams, dikes, and diversions shall be stabilized as soon as possible. - iv) Properties and waterways downstream from the construction site shall be protected from erosion due to increases in volume, velocity, and peak flow of stormwater runoff from the project site.
-The stormwater discharge rate shall not exceed 50% of the predevelopment peak flow rate for the 2-year, 24-hour storm, and shall maintain the existing condition peak runoff rate for the 10-year, 24-hour and the 100-year, 24-hour design storms.
+The stormwater discharge rate shall not exceed 50% of the predevelopment peak flow rate for the 2-year, 24-hour storm, and shall maintain the existing condition peak runoff rate for the 10 year, 24 hour and the 100 year, 24 hour design storms.
+The peak flow of stormwater runoff shall be controlled as specified by the Stormwater Management Manual for Western Washington.
 If local requirements are more stringent, then the Permittee shall comply with the local requirements.